EverLand1/9300-8i_IT-Mode/README.md

 Download these files from this repo and put them on a USB.
 They are necessary for this guide.

 - sas3flash.efi      :      Flashing tool

+Note: Other tutorials aimed at flashing different controllers may use sas2flash.efi instead.
+The 9300 does not work with sas2flash.efi and requires sas3flash.efi.
-- sas93008i.bin      :
+- sas93008i.bin      :      IT Mode Firmware

-(This file was named "SAS9300_8i_IT.bin" in the linked tutorial.
+Note: This file was named "SAS9300_8i_IT.bin" in the linked tutorial.
 However, my system did not allow me to use the shift or underscore keys while in the UEFI shell, so I renamed it.
-This will not effect the file in any way.)
+This will not effect the file in any way.
 - mptsas3.rom        :      Legacy BIOS OROM
 - mpt3x64.rom        :      UEFI BIOS OROM